TheEdgeOfTheWesternWorld/StoreFront/README.md

     2. The customer info form

 #### The team then splits the separate pages html between Joey, Andrew, and K'lan.
 Sam started on some basic JavaSript.
-  - Joey selected a [color palette](https://www.canva.com/colors/color-palettes/bright-lights/) for the project
+  - Joey selectes a [color palette](https://www.canva.com/colors/color-palettes/bright-lights/) for the project
   - Joey creates the HTML and CSS for the index page
   - K'lan creates the HTML and CSS for the cart page
   - Andrew creates the HTML and Css for the merchant page
+  - Sam creates basic constructor functions that are identified in the [problem domain](/assets/storefront2.png)

+#### Team comes together at 5:15pm to reconvene for the day and push all current work to the main branch
+  - Each member shares back to the team about what they did today
+  - The team plans to make styling consistent across all pages interms of header and color choice